nsmsn/dotcom/src/slash/feeds.md

 ---
 title: Feeds
-description: How you can subscribe to updates from this website.
+description: RSS is best.
+Here's how you can subscribe to updates from this website.
 ---

 # Feeds